nestoralonso/ne-treeview/README.md

  node server.js
 ```
 ## Implementation details
-The implementation contains one user facing components that acts as the API and has state and one internal component that has not state and recursively paints the tree.
+The implementation contains one public stateful component TreeView that acts as the API.
+Internally has a stateless component that recursively renders itself to render the complete tree.
-The state has the expanded/collapsed state for the nodes.
+TreeView has the expanded/collapsed state for the nodes so it can remember the state of each node even after the parent node has been collapsed.